The Baba Arc is the fourth story arc in the Dragon Ball series

 - Incorruptible Pure Pureness: Goku is revealed not to have even a trace of evil in his soul, although that was already made apparent earlier in the series.

-- Nosebleed: Weaponzied in the manga as during the fight against the Invisible Man, Krillin pulls up Bulma's top in front of Roshi causing him to nosebleed onto the invisible man allowing Yamcha to see him.
+- Nosebleed: Weaponzied in the manga and Japanese airing of the anime as during Yamcha's fight against See-Through, Krillin pulls up Bulma's top in front of Roshi, causing him to nosebleed onto the invisible man, allowing Yamcha to see him.

 - Shout-Out: One of the Underworld fighters is called Spike the Devilman.
 Yeah, it's pretty obvious.